 Analyzing User Flows

-In the above example, more users moved from the A event “Watch Video” to “Like” than any other path.
-This is graphically signified by the width of the line.
+In the above example, more users moved from the A event “Exit Tutorial” to “Experiment Started” than any other path.
+This is graphically signified by the height of the line.

 Select any blue node representing an event on the Sankey chart to highlight the most popular paths that led to or from that node.
 The selected node is indicated in a lighter blue.